 Align with your manager by asking any questions you have about your role and your expectations.
-If there isn’t a place for you to ask questions of management - whether in your work environment or in the review - make this the place.
+If there isn’t a place for you to ask management questions—whether in your work environment or in the review—make this that place.

 Self-Compassion: Celebrating Your Progress